MFA in Creative Writing

 - Scanned copies of relevant academic qualifications, the writing sample and references should be included in the online application.
 If preferred, scanned copies of references can be emailed to firstname.lastname@example.org by referees.
 References should be on headed paper, signed, scanned and attached to the email.
 The Graduate Administrator will mark them on your application as received and circulate them to the Creative Writing panel.
 Regrettably, we are unable to accept references in the body of an email.

-The entry requirements for the MFA programme are any of the following; an MA, M Phil [Creative Writing] BFA [Creative Writing], BA Creative Writing Major/Joint Major or equivalent, a portfolio with an outline [max 2.000 words] of the novel in progress, together with the opening 25 /30 pages.
-In the case of a short story collection, two stories, and in the case of poetry, a minimum of ten poems, maximum of fifteen; and finally, a personal statement of reasons for taking the course and references.
+- The entry requirements for the MFA programme are any of the following; an MA, M Phil [Creative Writing], BFA [Creative Writing], BA Creative Writing Major/Joint Major or equivalent, an outline [approx 1 page] of the novel in progress, together with the opening 25 /30 pages.
+In the case of a short story collection, two stories; and finally, a personal statement of reasons for taking the course and references.

 - The first round of applications will be considered from the end of January onwards and offers are made once all applications have been considered.
 The Creative Writing panel will then meet monthly to consider applications.
 Applications close when the course is full.

-If you have any inquiries about the programme or the application process, please direct enquires to Deirdre Daly at firstname.lastname@example.org or telephone 716 8323.
+If you have any inquiries about the programme or the application process, please direct enquires to Graduate Administrator at email@example.com or telephone 716 8323.